Rapid130RS/iris_dataset/README.md

 # Exploring the Iris Dataset through Python
 ## Overview

 This relates to the classic Iris dataset.
-My objective is to understand the Iris dataset, analysis and make some insights into the dataset.
+My objective is to understand the Iris dataset, analyse and make some insights into the dataset.

 ## Objectives of this work